Salad Gardening

 romaine lettuce

-Here are three reasons to grow romaine:
+Here are 3 reasons to grow romaine:

 • Romaine can stand the heat.
 Unlike most lettuces, this plant is tolerant of hot weather.
 That's great news if you love cold, crisp lettuce leaves on summer days.